Postmen-At-Work/GameOn/README.md

   - User will get an error in the dev console if they try to backspace all of the input from the player limit. this was initially done to prevent them from entering a number less than 1.

   - Sometimes addresses entered from google chromes saved addresses will populate the full address inside of the first address field

+  <h4 align='left'>LEADERBOARD</h4>

+  - when toggling rvsp on events/games page the user's eventcount updates.
+Upon leaving the page the eventcount resets.
+It works on refresh only before toggling anymore rvsp switches

+  <h4 align='left'>WEATHERD</h4>

+  - the weather icon on each event card does not account for the time of day, only the day of the event.

 ---
   <h2 align='left'>Available Resources</h2>